platformsh/platformsh-docs/search/ABOUT.md

 # Search and docs.platform.sh

-During the Hugo migration, the public docs became a multi-app project:
+The public docs have two apps:

 - `docs`: the Hugo site and what you see at docs.platform.sh
-- `search`: a Meilisearch application; our search engine users place queries on when using the search bar on docs.platform.sh.
+- `search`: a Meilisearch app to run the search engine for docs.platform.sh

 ## High level goals

-There are a two goals accomplished by all the implementation details in the `build`, `deploy` and `post_deploy` phases of the project:
+The hooks in each app have two collective goals:

 1. The `search` app should be *protected* from users modifying the index, but `docs` should be *authorized* to communicate with the backend `search` app.
     - *Protect Meilisearch & creating a public key:* Meilisearch is protected with a *master key*, which is required to modify the documents that can be searched and configure how results are sorted.
 In this project, the `PLATFORM_PROJECT_ENTROPY` environment variable is used for this purpose.
 It saves us having to define one from scratch, and it's a value that both `docs` and `search` already know about.